haridjh/NIFI-Projects/Nifi LDAP Configuration/Nifi LDAP Authorisation.md

-Post the above two steps which restart Nifi services.
+- Post the above two steps , you need to restart Nifi services.

 Note: you may need to take backup [either rename or move to a different location] of existing Authorization.xml and Users.xml file from location “/var/lib/nifi/conf”, before restart of the Nifi service, for the new users/authorisation changes to be synced, Incase post restart, the changes are not synced or user is facing issue in login to Web UI.